nens/lizard-docs/source/c_dataexchange.rst

 #.
 Choose the organisation you’re supplying data for.
 #.
 Choose the organisations you want to share this dataset with.
 #.
-Choose the preferred authorization type (read more).
+Choose the preferred authorisation type (read more).
 #.
 Give the dataset a name.
 #.
 Describe your dataset.
 Make sure to name the source and describe the analysis that resulted in this dataset.
 Users can read this description in the Lizard Catalog.
 #.
 Choose how your data should be aggregated.
 This functionality is only needed when you want to use the Region Analysis mode in Lizard Portal or Lizard API.